EthanHalprin/SwiftUI-List/README.md

 # SwiftUI-List
 Example for a List in SwiftUI.
-Content is loaded dynamically from a file server.
+Content is loaded dynamically from a file server containing json data.
 Images are fetched and cached.

 Features: